, · DCA

 Recent News

 More than 53.9 million passengers traveled through Reagan National and Dulles International airports in 2025, breaking the previous year's record for the two-airport system.
-The announcement was made on February 24, 2026, by airport leaders.
+The Metropolitan Washington Airports Authority announced the milestone on February 24, 2026.

 Airport Profile